Home * About us * About Namibia * Hunting Areas * Information * Prices * Articles * Refrences

 6. Rifles and ammunition:

 Make sure you are fit as this will enhance your shooting ability.
 Secondly, make sure you are familiar with your rifle and the ballistics for the particular ammunition you are about to use.
 Use one type of ammunition for the game intended to shoot.
-(Do not mix your ammunition) Practise as much as possible i.e. shooting from different positions, but most importantly offhand shooting and the proper use of shooting sticks.
+(Do not mix your ammunition) Practice as much as possible i.e. shooting from different positions, but most importantly offhand shooting and the proper use of shooting sticks.

-One rifle for Plains game and leopard in Namibia: Any of the .300's, 8mm, .325 WSM, .338's and .375's.
+One rifle for Plains game and Leopard in Namibia: Any of the .300's, 8mm, .325 WSM, .338's and .375's.

-One rifle for Dangerous thick skinned game in Namibia: Minimum calibre allowed in Namibia; any of the .375's, then any of the .416's, .450's, .458's and .470's.
+One rifle for Dangerous thick skinned game in Namibia: Minimum caliber allowed in Namibia; any of the .375's, then any of the .416's, .450's, .458's, 460 and .470's.

 Copyright @ 2009 Estreux Safaris cc